Odore Joseph Gendron

 Odore Joseph Gendron (September 13, 1921 – October 16, 2020) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Manchester in New Hampshire from 1975 to 1990.

 Biography

 Early life

 Gendron was born on September 13, 1921, in Manchester, New Hampshire, to Franco-Americans Francis and Valida (née Rouleau) Gendron.
 He attended Sacred Heart School in Manchester and before continuing his education in Canada, where he studied at St. Charles Borromeo Seminary in Sherbrooke, Quebec.
 From 1942 to 1947, he studied philosophy and theology at St. Paul Seminary in Ottawa, Ontario.

 Priesthood

-Gendron was ordained to the priesthood for the Diocese of Manchester by Bishop Matthew Brady on May 31, 1947.
+Gendron was ordained to the priesthood at the Cathedral of Saint Joseph in Manchester for the Diocese of Manchester by Bishop Matthew Brady on May 31, 1947.